timjohn002/VueCrashCourse/CreateVue/vue-crash-2024/README.md

 # Study Notes

 ### How to implement the router.
+> Note that in the creation of the vue app, there is an option to scaffold the router.
+So in future projects, this does not have to be manually created.

 1. Created a   ```router``` folder.
 Inside, created ```index.js```.
 2. Created a view - ```HomeView```.
 3. Added the routes in ```index.js``` and used ```HomeView``` component.